yochaigal/intotheodd/_posts/monsters/2021-02-19-crocodile-giant.md

 stats: 15 HP, 1 Armor, 17 STR, 8 DEX, bite (d10+d10)
 subtext1: " • 50’ long, extremely rare reptiles found on unexplored fluvial regions."
 subtext2: " • Attracted to the scent of blood or movement in the water."
-subtext3: " • Wander in groups, frequently accompanied by giant spiders."
+subtext3: " • Can easily destroy smaller ships with their crushing bite."
 subtext4:
 author: xenio
 inspiration: TSR Monsters